 When you take all of the combinations into account, there are literally hundreds of rules to be created, so let's sift through this together to make sense out of it. 🤓

-a) Segmentation by context
+a) Segmenting by context

-Context refers to the class and lifecycle stage that the user is associated with, as well as potential, withdrawn status, tags, source, position towards privacy and marketing policies, account activation state, existence of applications and evaluations and if primary email is bouncing.
+Context refers to the class and lifecycle stage that the user is associated with, as well as potential, withdrawn status, tags, source, position towards privacy and marketing policies, account activation state, the existence of applications and evaluations and if the primary email is bouncing.

-b) Segmentation by schema fields
+b) Segmenting by schema fields

-c) Segmentation by campaign
+c) Segmenting by campaign

 Segmenting by campaign retrieves data from sent campaigns and users' interactions with them.
 This is particularly useful to send follow-up emails (e.g., to encourage readers into a certain action). 💃

-d) Segmentation by events
+d) Segmenting by event

-With the rules below you can retrieve data on event registration and attendance, which is especially handy to send information to registrants of upcoming events (like an event program, a course summary for registrants to prepare their questions beforehand, etc.)
+With the rules below, you can retrieve data on event registration and attendance, which is especially handy to send information to registrants of upcoming events (like an event program, a course summary for registrants to prepare their questions beforehand, etc.)

-e) Segmentation by forms
+e) Segmenting by form

 It's possible to build segments based on form submission.
 For example, you may decide to send further information on part-time courses for anyone that downloaded the part-time course brochure. 📑